Sponsor a Tally-Ho Horse!

 At rest on the farm, Red is master of his paddock with his fellow horses, yet a bit of a shy boy with new people.
 But, once he trusts his people, his kind eyes and affectionate personality shine through, making him easy to handle and a joy to be around.

 Belgian gelding born 2017.
 Remi joined the Tally-Ho herd in Spring 2022, travelling all the way from Ontario.
 He's been an absolute delight to watch settle in, make new friends, and get into mischief!
-He is learning the skills of a carriage horse and moving through our horse development program quickly.
 In his first season he showed a true love for the work of a carriage horse: the workload is very light for his massive size, so that was easy; but where we see him really shine is with all the love and attention he receives every day from not only his staff, but his new-found, adoring public!
-As with every new horse we work with, Remi was matched with only one partner/driver to ensure he was given consistency and security each day - a combination that best sets him up for a happy and successful career.
-(Tally-Ho's Manager, Brianna, quickly "claimed" him as her's for the summer!)
-Remi started his first season doing our Sea Cider tours in the quieter neighborhood of Saanichton.
-He managed this with grace and confidence, so was then introduced to tours in Victoria.
-His first season was a great success and we are looking forward to watching his skills develop!
+As with every new horse we work with, Remi is matched with only one partner/driver to ensure he was given consistency and security each day - a combination that best sets him up for a happy and successful career.
+Remi quickly won the heart of the youngest member of the Friedlander family, Kennadie, who has become his driver, teacher and partner.
+Most importantly, Kennadie knows all the words to The Beatles "Yellow Submarine" which is Remi's favorite song and helps him keep calm when facing new challenges!

 Belgian-Percheron gelding born 2013.
 Rusty and his brother, Red, came to Tally-Ho in 2022 from Southern Alberta where they did chores on a large ranch.
 These beautiful horses have a rare coloring called 'red roan', where they have an even number of white hairs and 'red' hairs on the body, while the head, lower legs, mane and tail are a solid reddish color.
 The body of horses with roan coloring will change color throughout the year, ranging from a light red/white in the spring/summer to a dark red in the fall/winter.